top of page

 Conclusion

 Knee replacement surgery has transformed millions of lives worldwide.
-Unfortunately, myths and misconceptions often prevent people from seeking timely treatment.
+Unfortunately, myths and misconceptions often prevent individuals from seeking timely treatment.

 The reality is that with modern advances, knee replacement is safe, effective, and long-lasting.
 It restores mobility, relieves pain, and helps patients live independently again.